 Mentorship and Advising

-The Office of Disability Resources’ autism spectrum disorders program and the EOP/MAP program are always looking for peer mentors to support students.
+The Office of Disability Resources’ Cornerstone Program and the EOP/MAP program are always looking for peer mentors to support students.
 The EOP opportunity is open to current juniors and seniors in that program.

 Tutor other students in subjects you know well through our Learning Center.
 Once you’ve taken the 3-credit Practicum in Peer Advising (IDI 3000), you’ll also have the opportunity to become a peer advisor at the Advising Center.